The virtual cohomology dimension of Teichm\"uller modular groups: the first results and a road not taken

 Harer's exposition was somewhat obscure for my taste, and I found a different version of his proof of homotopy equivalence of $\ccc(\xx )$ to a $(2\genus{\minus}2)$\dnsp-dimensional CW-complex.
 It brings to the light the fact that the basic properties of the Euler characteristic (never mentioned by Harer) are behind Harer's combinatorial arguments.

 All these results and their analogues for non-orientable surfaces were published in \cite{iv5}.

 \myitpar{A lemma in Harer's paper.} Harer's paper \cite{ha} contains at least one gap: the proof of Lemma 3.6 is not correct and, I believe, cannot be saved.
-But I always believed that the lemma is correct and can be proved by other means.
-Unfortunately, to this day (August 21, 2015) I am not aware of any proof of this lemma.
-In order to prove a similar result in other situation, namely, Lemma 2.5 in \cite{i-stab}, I had to use deep results from the theory of minimal surfaces.
-It is desirable to find an elementary proof of Lemma 2.5 from \cite{i-stab}, as also any, preferably elementary, proof of Harer's Lemma 3.6.
+But the lemma is true.